Vijender Singh: Drug controversy

 On 6 March 2012, during a raid conducted on an NRI residence near Chandigarh, Punjab Police seized 26 kilograms of heroin and other drugs, valued at ₹1.3 billion.
 They also recovered a car registered in the name of Vijender's wife from outside the home of alleged drug dealer Anoop Singh Kahlon.
 Later in March, a Punjab Police statement said, "As per investigation conducted so far, Vijender Singh consumed the drug about 12 times and Ram Singh (his sparring partner) about five times."
 Singh denied the allegations and refused to give his hair and blood samples for testing.
 However, NADA refused to test Vijender claiming protocol did not allow it to test an athlete for that drug when he was out of competition.
 However, the Sports Ministry of India directed NADA to conduct a test on the boxer since these reports were "disturbing and may have a debilitating influence on other sportspersons in the country".
 By mid-May 2013, Singh was given an "all-clean" certificate by the National Anti-Doping Agency.

 Professional boxing record

 Political career

 Vijender joined the Indian National Congress on the eve of the 2019 Indian general election and unsuccessfully contested the South Delhi constituency.

+In April 2024, on the eve of 2024 Indian general election, he joined Bharatiya Janata Party at the party headquarters in New Delhi.